mco-gh/mco.dev/content/post/data/wiki.md

 ## Starting Out Small

-Sometimes the lowest tech is the best choice.
+Sometimes low tech is the best choice for getting started.
 This job is mostly about moving files around, comparing what we've already acquired with what's available on the web, and taking appropriate actions.
-Most of those operations already exist in Linux commands, like wget, gsutil, comp, etc. Consider the following shell script (pageviews.sh), which takes care of gathering any missing pageview data:
+Most of those operations already exist in Linux commands, like wget, gsutil, awk, comp, etc. Consider the following shell script (pageviews.sh), which takes care of gathering all the latest pageview data:

 ```bash
 USAGE="$0 [-d] [all|year|month|day|yesterday]"